zcaudate-archive/on.rhythm/poems/the_dream.md

 Hear my soul's eternal reply
 Could this be your answer?
 Lost in creations of our lonely minds
-Crave to unite in sorrow.
+Aching to unite in sorrow.

 <HINDI CHORUS 2>